GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 - Central services and tools deployed in Central Services Project (Hub) for use by all Service Projects (Spokes).
 - Network/Security Admin hands over spoke Projects to respective team who then have full autonomy.
 - Network/Security Admin monitors spoke projects for organization security posture compliance using tools like [Forseti](https://forsetisecurity.org/), [CSCC](https://cloud.google.com/security-command-center/) etc deployed in Central Services Project (Hub).
-- Spokes communicate with on-prem via VPN to transit hub and then over Interconnect or VPN to on-premises.
+- Spokes communicate with on-prem via VPN to transit hub and then over Interconnect or VPN to on-premises (on-premises resources are not included in this sample for obvious reasons).
 - (Optional) Spokes communicate in a full-mesh to each other via VPN transit routing in Central Services Project (Hub).
 - This is a decentralized architecture where each spoke project has autonomy to manage all their GCP compute and network resources.